VERILICNSE

 Buy RDIMM.
 That is the answer for the vast majority of servers and workloads.

-LRDIMM goes to 128GB per module and reduces the load on the memory controller, which allows higher total capacity in slots-constrained configs.
-But it costs significantly more and has slightly higher latency.
-You would only consider it if you need more than 64GB per slot and your server explicitly supports it.
-If you are not hitting that ceiling, RDIMM is the right call.
+LRDIMM reduces the load on the memory controller, which allows higher total capacity in slot-constrained configs.
+But it costs more and has slightly higher latency.
+You would only consider it if you need the largest modules your platform supports and the server explicitly lists LRDIMM.
+Otherwise RDIMM is the right call.
+We cover the detail in RDIMM vs LRDIMM: which do you need?

 When to upgrade